Snowshoe Lake (Kimikong River, Ontario)

 Snowshoe Lake is a lake in the Lake Huron drainage basin in Whitestone, Parry Sound District, Ontario, Canada, about 11 km north of the community of Maple Island, and 15 km southeast of the community of Arnstein.
-It is about 2.1 km long and 1.1 km wide, and lies at an elevation of 285 m.
-The lake drains via unnamed creek to the Kimikong River, and then via the Pickerel and French rivers into Lake Huron.
+It is about 2.1 km long and 1.1 km wide and lies at an elevation of 285 m.
+The lake drains via an unnamed creek to the Kimikong River and then via the Pickerel and French rivers into Lake Huron.

 A second Snowshoe Lake in Whitestone, Snowshoe Lake (Magnetawan River, Ontario), lies 30 km southwest and flows via the Magnetawan River or Harris and Naiscoot Rivers into Lake Huron.